hmtsharma/hmtsharma/README.md

 <p>Jr. BI Developer at Guru IT Services | Ex Data Analyst Intern at iNeuron.ai | MBA'26 | CSE'24 <BR>
   <div align="left">
 I am an enthusiastic and detail-oriented data analyst and a passion for turning data into actionable insights.
-I’m currently pursuing an MBA in Data Science from Amity University, Greater Noida, and I hold a Bachelor's degree in Computer Science from Aligarh College of Engineering and Technology, Aligarh.
+I’m currently pursuing an MBA in Data Science from Amity University, Greater Noida, Uttar Pradesh and I hold a Bachelor's degree in Computer Science from Aligarh College of Engineering and Technology, Aligarh, Uttar Pradeshc.
 <br>
     <br>
 My experience spans across data analysis, cleaning, and visualization using tools like Python, Pandas, Numpy, Matplotlib, Seaborn, Power BI, and SQL.
 During my time as a Jr. BI Developer at Guru IT Services, and as a Data Analyst Intern at iNeuron.ai, I worked on creating impactful dashboards, conducting exploratory data analysis.